aemeadow/E05a-Input/README.md

 # E05-Input

+Followed close as i could to the assignment detailed below

 This is an exercise to help you become accustomed to how Godot treats user input.

 Instructions are as follows: